fbaumdicker/SpacerPlacer/README.md

       - check the logfile (0_logger.log) for errors/warnings,
       - check "0_forward/0_protocol_skipped.csv" and/or "0_reversed/0_protocol_skipped.csv" for skipped groups and the reason (e.g. groups with only one array are skipped),
       - check if the input data is read correctly by SpacerPlacer, particularly, check if the input/output to/by MAFFT (in "additional_data/work_folder") is reasonable, and compare your input with the provided example datasets.
-      - check the orientation of the CRISPR arrays, if you use CRISPRCasFinder format.
-We aim to provide an easier to use CRISPRCasFinder integration and comprehensive clustering of provided arrays in the future.
+      - check the orientation of the CRISPR arrays, especially if you use ccdb format.

+7. If you encounter issues with the clustering steps of the "ccf_json" input format, we would love to hear your feedback and suggestions for improvements.
+However, be aware it may be better to do the subselection of arrays and the clustering yourself, since it was (originally) designed for our own use and convenience.

+8. We are planning to include functionality to use CRISPRidentify output directly (similar to ccf_json).
+9. We are also planning to put SpacerPlacer on bioconda, but it might take a while.

 If you encounter non-informative/unresolvable errors or the results are not as expected (or not understandable), please open an issue or contact us directly, and we will try to help you (and try to resolve the issue for future users).

 ### Notes on impact of dataset quality on reconstructions and parameter estimates